Over the past month we helped 97,584 new car buyers find their perfect car!

-The diminutive Fiesta subcompact welcomes the Fiesta ST to the stable this year, which offers plenty of driving fun in a small, five-door package.
+Ford's smallest offering, the diminutive Fiesta subcompact, welcomes the Fiesta ST to the stable this year, which offers plenty of driving fun in a small, five-door package.
 The ST (Ford’s performance trim) features a 197-hp, 1.6-liter EcoBoost engine and a six-speed manual.
 It’s our favorite performance bargain as well, starting at just $21,400.

 Ford’s three other passenger vehicles (the compact Focus, midsize Fusion, and full-size Taurus), return for 2014 with minimal changes.

 The Focus is one of the more flexible vehicles in Ford’s lineup, coming in both sedan and hatchback varieties, as well as a Focus ST version of its own that serves as an older brother to the peppy Fiesta ST. Eco versions of the Focus return up to 40 mpg on the highway, and the compact offers an emphasis on technology with a self-parking system and MyFord Touch among other tech options.

 Redesigned in 2013, the Fusion also has an exciting new addition in 2014 with Ford’s new 1.5-liter EcoBoost engine joining the Fusion’s engine options.
 It is one of the most attractive cars in its class, with swept back styling that brings to mind Aston Martin (especially from the front).
 The Fusion is also sold as a Fusion Hybrid which offers 47 combined mpg.